Nash Equilibria via Duality and Homological Selection: A Counterexample

-In this section we give an example where (\textbf{A2}) is not satisfied though (\textbf{A1}) is satisfied and the conclusion in Proposition \ref{homocohomomap} is not true, thereby affirming the necessity of the assumption.
-Proposition \ref{subconf} indicates that the topology on $Sub_n(\DD^m)$ is the quotient topology inherited from $C_n(\DD^m)$ by forgetting weights/multiplicities.
-This shows that there is no trivial counterexample.
+Proposition \ref{subconf} indicates that the topology on $Sub_k(\DD^m)$ is the quotient topology inherited from $C_n(\DD^m)$ by forgetting weights/multiplicities.
+Observe from this that there are no trivial counterexamples as the constant maps will always lift.